Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Transport Coefficients

 with $F^{eq}_{i\,({\rm cl})}= f^{eq}_{i\,({\rm cl})} \big({\bar f}^{eq}_{i\,({\rm cl})}\big)$ corresponding to the nucleon (antinucleon).
-However, it might be noted here that, unlike the case of the distributions functions of equation (\ref{equil_distr_fns}) corresponding to the uniform nuclear matter at rest, where, the effective energy and effective chemical potential are independent of $x$, in the expression of $F^{eq}_i$ in local equilibrium, these are dependent on $x$ due to the space-time dependent scalar and vector mean fields.
-The coefficients of viscosity and the thermal conductivity have been derived in Ref. \cite{Albright_Kapusta_PRC93_014903_2016}, in the classical approximation using the distribution function given by equation (\ref{classical_distr}), as well as, using the form of the quantum distribution function, assuming $F^{eq}_{i\,(cl)}$ to be small as compared to 1 in equation (\ref{quantum_distr}), which then gives the distribution function to be approximated as
+However, it might be noted here that, unlike the case of the distributions functions of equation (\ref{equil_distr_fns}) corresponding to the uniform nuclear matter at rest, where, the effective energy and effective chemical potential are independent of $x$, in the expression of $F^{eq}_i$ in local equilibrium, these are dependent on $x$ due to the space-time-dependent scalar and vector mean fields.
+The coefficients of viscosity and the thermal conductivity have been derived in Ref. \cite{Albright_Kapusta_PRC93_014903_2016}, in the classical approximation using the distribution function given by equation (\ref{classical_distr}), as well as, using the approximate form of the quantum distribution function obtained by assuming $F^{eq}_{i\,({\rm cl})}$ to be small as compared to unity in equation (\ref{quantum_distr}), given as

-In the energy dependent relaxation time approximation, it is assumed that the particle (antiparticle) of nucleon species $i$ is out of equilibrium ($\phi_i (x)$ is non-zero) and all other particles are in equilibrium.
-This leads to the form of the Boltzmann equations to be given as
+In the energy-dependent relaxation time approximation, it is assumed that the particle (antiparticle) of nucleon species $i$ is out of equilibrium ($\phi_i (x)$ is nonzero) and all other particles are in equilibrium.
+Within this approximation, the collision integral $C_i$ of the R.H.S. of the Boltzmann equation (\ref{Boltzmann_eqn}) can be expressed as